labmccormick/WLSplot/README.md

 In general R will warn you if package dependencies outside of R are missing and it easiest to see these when installing the R libraries below one at a time if you run into any unforeseen snags.

 You may need to install freetype 2 and related libraries on your machine outside of R before installing the R systemfonts and pkgdown packages.
-E.g. if you are running Ubuntu or a deb-based linux distribution, run the following in the terminal:
+E.g. if you are running Ubuntu or a deb-based linux distribution, you may have to run the following in the terminal:

 ```
 sudo apt update && sudo apt upgrade -y